- Dazzling… Dazzling Cafe

 There are several public transport means that can take you up to the Peak and a fraction the price.
-For the full list of options, see the peak website here.
+You can see the timetable and the stops for the bus here.
 I suggest getting to the Admiralty bus station for the number 15 bus, which ends at the Peak.
 The bus starts at the Central Pier too, but I recommend getting on at the Admiralty station at the very least as it gets crowded inside.

 Frequency of the bus is every 20 minutes, and costs HKD 9.60.

 Hike up or down the Peak